WaterCityFlame/session-cn/README.md

 - Ability to determine whether a set cookie header should be returned to a client based on information obtained from the request.

-- Allow unsigned cookies values to be processed for migrating user sessions from legacy systems.

 - Expose some helper functions for dealing with sessions outside of the middleware.

+- Allow unsigned cookie values to be processed for migrating user sessions.

 - Maintain accurate type information.

-Since the original library is in maintenance mode I will do my best to keep this library and type definitions at feature parity and version match as best I can.
+Since the original library is in maintenance mode I will do my best to keep this library and type definition at feature parity and version match as best I can.

 ## Installation